atbcb/ICTTestingBaseline/docs/20AlternateVersions.md

       1. the non-conforming version can only be reached from a conforming page that also provides a mechanism to reach the conforming version.

 ## Test Method Rationale
-The conforming alternate version and non-conforming version(s) must contain equivalent information, but does need to be 'exactly the same'.
-The main points, themes, concepts etc. that the authors are trying to get across in the primary content should also come across in the alternate version.
+The alternate version must meet all parts of the definition in order to be considered a "conforming alternate version".

 ## Limitations, Assumptions, or Exceptions
 * Notes from the Conforming Alternate Version definition: